 This partnership is unique, since Brown already had an existing podcast that she decided to make exclusive on Spotify as well as a new podcast that’s being created in partnership with Spotify.

-We believe the acquisitions and partnerships discussed above are just scratching the surface of the moves Spotify is going to be making throughout the rest of 2020 and the years to come.
+The acquisitions and partnerships discussed above, we believe are just scratching the surface of what Spotify is going to be doing throughout the rest of 2021 and the years to come.
 It’s clear to all what their content strategy is and it does seem to be working.
 In a recent report, Spotify announced that their active users listening to podcasts has gone up from 19% to 21% and the content that they’re listening to has more than doubled.

-Alas, as podcast lovers ourselves, we’re looking forward to seeing what Spotify has in store and how it will end up competing with other big players like Apple in the space.
+Alas, as podcast lovers ourselves, we’re looking forward to seeing what Spotify has in store and how it will end up competing with other big players in the space such as Apple.
 Who knows who the next partnership or acquisition will be but we’ll be here waiting to find out.